 A new interface inspired from Lumetri and auto-updated with the current Selection

-No more need to click on the master tab each time you decide to tweek your BRAW Settings.
-Just select your footage in your Timeline or in the Project Panel and the Panel interface will be automatically updated with the selected element.
+No more need to click on the tab each time you decide to tweek your BRAW Settings.
+Just select your footage on your timeline or on the Project Panel and the BRAW Studio Panel interface will be automatically updated accordingly to the selected element.

 For Premiere Pro 2018.1 only, the selection from the timeline is a bit different.
-After selecting the braw file in the timeline, you need to click on the panel (anywhere) to update the Panel Selection.
+After selecting the braw file in the timeline, you need to click on the panel (anywhere) to update the BRAW Studio Panel selection.

 Select Multiple Clips and Batch Apply Presets / Sidecar

-With this mode, you have several buttons available to apply what you want to the selected clips in one click !
+With this mode, you have several buttons available to apply the settings you want to the selected clips in one click !

-So for every selected BRAW clips in one click you can :
+So, for all the selected BRAW clips, in one click you can set :